ckesurf/yale-web-053022/15-intro-to-the-internet/README.md

 ## History of the Internet

-It's commonly cited that the internet was started being developed by the military through DARPA (Department of Defense Advanced Research Projects Agency) and was first connected in October 1969.
+It's commonly cited that the internet started being developed by the military through DARPA (Department of Defense Advanced Research Projects Agency) and was first connected in October 1969.
 It was later expanded through the development of TCP/IP by Vint Cerf and Bob Kahn.

 The internet is a network of computers all connected by cables.
 Most often, it's a network of smaller networks together - think home networks, school networks, business networks, and government networks.